rjquiroz/OOP/README.md

 ## History

-This is the completed version after a semester of putting together small parts at a time.
+This is the completed version after a semester of putting together small parts of the program at a time.

 ## Key Programming Concepts Utilized
-Object Oriented Programming Project. <br />
+* Object Oriented Programming: programming base on objects created with a particular behavior. <br />

-This section would not necessarily be in a real README.  <br />
-It is a reference for you and a place to impress potential employers with your knowledge.
-Identify what concepts you utilize so when you need to use them again you will know that you will find them here.
-Include a brief description of the concepts in your own words to help you prepare for related interview questions.
+* Enum: A group of constants variables. <br />
+* Interfaces: A contract class with abstract methods (without body).
+Another class must implement this interface for it to access the methods and give them a body. <br />
+* Abstract Class: A class that cannot be instantiated, but it can be referenced.
+So, we can talk about this class, but we cannot create objects of this class. <br />
+* Overring methods: A method in a subclass with the same name, parameters and return type as a method in its super class. <br />
+* Overloading methods: Two methods with the same name, but different parameters.